cosmicexplorer/.zsh/README.md

 ```
 Change the directory to wherever you cloned the git repo to.

-Some items point to ~/.vim or ~/.emacs.d; change them if not using my other emacs and vim configurations.
+Some items point to ~/.vim or ~/.emacs.d; remove them if not using my other emacs and vim configurations.